Welcome to my site!

 Why 'Philosophy and Ethics'?

-I believe it is important to explore fundamental existential questions.
+I believe there is great value in asking outselves fundamental existential questions.
 Who am I?
 What is the purpose of life?
 What should I do?
+Where do I belong?
 How can I find and promote happiness?
 How should I relate to those around me and the natural world?
-Such questions are crucial, urgent and universal, whether they are asked from a religious perspective or a secular one.
+Such questions are urgent and universal, whether they are asked from a religious perspective or a secular one.

 In June 1916, two remarkable religious thinkers found themselves on opposite sides of the battle of Verdun; for both the experience was uniquely formative, but they responded to it very differently.
 It transformed their ideas of God, their careers and their lives.